metio/terraform-provider-k8s/docs/data-sources/networking_istio_io_destination_rule_v1_manifest.md

 Optional:

-- `version` (String) The PROXY protocol version to use.Valid Options: V1, V2
+- `version` (String) The PROXY protocol version to use.
+Valid Options: V1, V2

 <a id="nestedatt--spec--subsets--traffic_policy--tls"></a>